e-mail: bok@dhit.pl

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.
+• Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: